AI & Agents

 Step 3: Create a List Files Tool (Optional)

-To help your agent know what it has stored, it's useful to add a tool that lists files in the cloud.
+To help your agent know what it has stored, add a tool that lists files in the workspace.
 Create a new file tools/list_files.py:

 from superagi.tools.base_tool import BaseTool